AGES Society Art Prize

 About the Art Prize

-The three works will further be auctioned at the AGES Annual Scientific Meeting, with all proceeds going to a charity of the AGES Board’s choice.
+Every year the three works are auctioned at the March AGES Annual Scientific Meeting, with all proceeds going to a charity of the AGES Board’s choice.

 AGES Society Supported Charities